AzureAiDevs/hub/website/blog/2023-aia/2023-04-04-openai-playground/index.md

 -->

-## 🚌 Getting started with the Azure OpenAI Service Playground
+## 🚌 Getting started with the Azure OpenAI Playground

 Read [today's article](https://medium.com/microsoftazure/azure-openai-playground-279f1f3da562) to gain an overview of language models and hyperparameters, with a focus on conversational AI models from OpenAI, and how to use the Azure OpenAI Service Playground to experiment with these models.